 Education Code Section 70902;

-ACCJC Accreditation Standards IV.C.7, IV.D.4, I.B.7, and I.C.5
+ACCJC Accreditation Standards 4.4

 The Board has, as a major responsibility, the establishment and requires final adoption of all Board Policies (BPs).
-Administrative Procedures (APs) are the responsibility of the Chancellor and the administration, in consultation with the various constituencies of the District, and do not require adoption by the Board of Trustees.
+Administrative Procedures (APs) are the responsibility of the Chancellor and the administration, in consultation with the various constituencies of the district, and do not require adoption by the Board of Trustees.

-To ensure regular review of BPs and APs, the District subscribes to a Policy and Procedure Service, which provides bi-annual/annual updates.
+To ensure regular review of BPs and APs, the district subscribes to a Policy and Procedure Service, which provides bi-annual/annual updates.
 In addition, a documented cycle for review of BPs and APs shall occur every ten years.
 Each year, the Chancellor’s Office will notify all appropriate parties of the chapter(s) to be reviewed.
 Outcomes of review are reported to the Chancellor’s Council.
 Responsibility for review is as follows:

 Chapter 1 – Chancellor

-Chapter 2 – Chancellor/Board of Trustees (For Chapter 2 - Board of Trustees BP/APs, Chancellor’s Council review may be for information only).
+Chapter 2 – Chancellor/Board of Trustees (For Chapter 2 - Board of Trustees BP/APs, Chancellor’s Council review may be for information only)

 Chapter 3 – Chancellor’s Executive Staff